 FRBs, which last just a few thousandths of a second, have puzzled scientists since they were first reported nearly a decade ago.
 Despite extensive follow-up efforts, astronomers until now have searched in vain for repeat bursts.

 That changed last November 5th, when McGill University PhD student Paul Scholz was sifting through results from observations performed with the Arecibo radio telescope in Puerto Rico – the world’s largest radio telescope.
-The new data, gathered in May and June and run through a supercomputer at the McGill High Performance Computing Centre, showed several bursts with properties consistent with those of an FRB detected in 2012.
+The new data, gathered in May and June and run through a supercomputer at the McGill High Performance Computing Center, showed several bursts with properties consistent with those of an FRB detected in 2012.

 The repeat signals were surprising – and “very exciting,” Scholz says.
 “I knew immediately that the discovery would be extremely important in the study of FRBs.”
 As his office mates gathered around his computer screen, Scholz pored over the remaining output from specialized software used to search for pulsars and radio bursts.
 He found that there were a total of 10 new bursts.